-There are many ways to integrate the large variety of resources available through the library into your courses or other teaching environments.
+There are many ways to integrate the large variety of information resources available through the library into your courses or other teaching environments.

 Do you want to embed a stable, persistent link to an article, video or e-book from within a library database?

 Consult How to Get Permalinks to Library Journal Articles and Other Database Items for database-specific steps.

 Also, view Grab a Permalink for an EBSCOHost database article (video tutorial).

 The library has created several customizable learning objects that can be used to teach or reinforce research and information literacy concepts and skills, as well as the basics of navigating the library website.